AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application-using-sdk-v4.md

 You can now use these values in Adobe Mobile Services to finish the configuration, as explained in the [Configuring a mobile application in Adobe Mobile Services](../../administration/using/configuring-a-mobile-application-using-sdk-v4.md#configuring-a-mobile-application-in-adobe-mobile-services) section.

-## Configuring a mobile application in Adobe Mobile Services
+## Configuring a mobile application in Adobe Mobile Services {#configuring-a-mobile-application-in-adobe-mobile-services}

 To send the data collected by Adobe Mobile Services to Adobe Campaign, you must configure postbacks in the Mobile Services interface.